Use these guidelines to add images to your web pages.

 These web accessibility tutorials for images demonstrate how to provide appropriate text alternatives based on the purpose of the image.

-You do not need to describe what is contained in a screen shot as you would just be duplicating the instructions that relate to the screen shot.
-Instead, put "Screen shot of step 1", "Screen shot of step", and so on as the alt text.
+You do not need to describe what is contained in a screenshot as you would just be duplicating the instructions that relate to the screenshot.
+Instead, put "Example screenshot" as the alt text.

 3. Get permission to use the image